RN-Advanced-Concepts/one-time-password/README.md

 065. We enabled Anonymous authentication, to be able to maintain the accounts (and run the creat_user function).
+068. We created an account in Twilio and send an SMS to our personal mobile phone phone number in Twilio: +12602724023

+### packages
+* firebase...
+* npm install --save twilio

 firebase deploy --project one-time-password-dbf0a
+Twilio: +12602724023